amp; Overstock

 Multi-Variable Regression

-Advanced models incorporate external variables beyond just sales history: advertising spend, competitor pricing, review velocity, search volume trends, and even weather data.
-Each variable gets weighted by its actual impact on your demand, creating a much richer prediction.
+Advanced models incorporate external variables beyond just sales history: advertising spend by campaign type, competitor pricing movements, review velocity and rating changes, search volume trends from Google and Amazon, weather data for climate-sensitive products, and even macroeconomic indicators.
+Each variable gets weighted by its actual measured impact on your demand, creating a much richer prediction than any single-variable model could produce.

 Ensemble Methods